Mercy Radiation Therapy

 Over half of all cancer patients receive some radiation therapy, or radiotherapy, as part of their treatment.
 Considered the treatment of choice in most skin cancers, radiotherapy can also be effective in certain stages of cervical, uterine, breast and prostate cancer, and in some types of leukemia and lymphoma.
 In addition, radiation may be used in conjunction with cancer-fighting drugs or to alleviate cancer symptoms.

-Radiation Therapy at Mercy Medical Center offers patients state-of-the-art treatment from a staff of experienced radiation oncologists, radiation therapists, physicists and dosimetrists.
+Radiation Therapy at Mercy Medical Center offers patients exceptional cancer treatment from a staff of experienced radiation oncologists, radiation therapists, physicists and dosimetrists.
 Under the direction of Edward J. Walsh, M.D., boardcertified specialist in Radiation Oncology, Mercy’s Radiation Therapy Department is accredited by the American College of Radiology and part of the Mercy Cancer Center, an accredited Comprehensive Hospital Community Cancer Program by the American College of Surgeons (ACOS) Commission on Cancer.

 In the spirit of Mercy's mission, Radiation Therapy actively promotes a friendly, caring atmosphere.
 Patients are encouraged to express their needs and concerns and be assured that staff members will listen and respond promptly and with consideration.
 Minimizing patient anxiety and wait time are also important goals in Radiation Therapy.
 A recent time study demonstrated all patients received treatment within 10 minutes of their scheduled appointment and many patients started treatment before their actual appointment time.